 Expecting a new life in your life is an exciting time.
 You’ve talked with your mom, your friends and read all the books.
 But there’s one condition you may not have run across: developing preeclampsia in pregnancy.
 Signs of preeclampsia may vary or go unnoticed.
 Therefore, it is difficult to recognize in pregnancy.

 Preeclampsia, also known as toxemia, is an increase in blood pressure that you may experience during or even after your pregnancy.
 The mildest form can occur even if you have normal blood pressure before you’re pregnant.
 Preeclampsia typically shows up 20 weeks into your pregnancy.

 It’s important to know that mild preeclampsia usually doesn’t harm you or your baby.
-But if it goes untreated, it can result in premature birth and can put you and your baby at risk for serious complications.
+But if it goes untreated, it can result in premature birth and can put you and your baby at risk of severe complications.

-Symptoms may include protein in the urine, sudden and rapid weight gain, and severe headaches, among others.
+Preeclampsia symptoms may include protein in the urine, sudden and rapid weight gain, and severe headaches, among others.
 Or, you may not experience any symptoms at all.
-It’s easy to mistake many of the symptoms of preeclampsia for the normal discomforts of pregnancy.
+It’s easy to mistake many of the signs of preeclampsia for the normal discomforts of pregnancy.
 Because of this, you should have regular checkups before, during, and after your pregnancy.

 Could you be at risk?

-About three to five percent of women in the United States develop preeclampsia.
+About three to five percent of women in the United States develop preeclampsia in pregnancy.
 Its cause is not known, but autoimmune diseases such as lupus, blood vessel problems, diet, and your genetic makeup may put you at risk.

 Your risk goes up if you: